- Explore this Career

 These are the essential skills that a student must possess in order to progress satisfactorily through the nursing curriculum.perform one or more of these skills, provide patient care, or participate in other job activities, is encouraged to contact a disabilities services counselor for assistance by calling 919-536-7207.

 To verify a student's ability to provide essential nursing care during clinical training, a physical examination is required of all students.
-This examination will be documented by a physician/nurse-practitioner/physician’s assistant on the form provided by the Admissions office.
+This examination will be documented by a physician/nurse-practitioner/physician’s assistant on the form provided by the Admissions and Enrollment Services office.

 Subsequent yearly TB screening is required.
 Participation in clinical is contingent upon negative documentation and/or appropriate medical treatment and clearance.